 What & Why: A special needs trust allows someone to keep assets or financial resources without jeopardizing benefits which have resource limits such as Medicaid and SSI.
-Many people ensure that their will so that any inheritance goes into a special needs trust and doesn't impact their loved ones benefits.
+Many people ensure their will so that any inheritance goes into a special needs trust and doesn't impact their loved ones benefits.

-How: For folks enrolled in DDA The Developmental Disabilities Endowment Trust Fund (www.ddeft.org) is a lower cost option, or folks can also go through a private attorney.
+How: For folks enrolled in DDA, the Developmental Disabilities Endowment Trust Fund (https://ddetf.wa.gov/) is a lower cost option, or folks can also go through a private attorney.
 Contact The Arc of King County for more information.